- How It Works

 Get picked up from your hotel or hostel and start your trip, or if staying in an Airbnb simply email us and we will make a plan!
-At EVERY destination we will pick you up and drop you off wherever you are staying.
-We also offer assistance, advise and help you cross the difficult Bolivian border where many scams and thefts of tourists take place.
+At every destination we will pick you up and drop you off wherever you are staying.

 Note: We cannot offer our pickup service in Cusco.
 This is due to strict legal restrictions regarding large buses entering the historical centre.

 You decide how long to stay at each stop.
-Maybe stay one night or one month in Lake Titicaca, it’s up to you!
+Maybe stay one night or one month, it’s up to you!
 Your pass will be valid for one whole year, so you don’t have to worry about those dreaded fixed schedules other companies offer.
 Simply log into your HOP LOGIN account and change your itinerary on-the-go.

 Finish your trip and pick up a free t-shirt in our offices in either Lima or Cusco (Subject to availability).